 A knotted rug is the product of fine craftsmanship and designed to last a lifetime.

 Hand tufting is a newer technique, that has been developed to combine the ancient craft of weaving with modern day technology.
-Tufted rugs are made by using a hand-held tool that insert yarns through a backing cloth while on a frame.
-Once the tufting has been completed an adhesive layer is applied to stabilise the back of the rug and secure the yarn pile.
+Tufted rugs are made by using a hand-held tool that insert yarns through a backing cloth on a frame.
+Once the tufting have been completed a natural latex is applied to stabilise the back of the rug and secure the yarn pile.

 Tufted rugs can be made in a variety of designs, colours and shapes, but with less complexity and intricacy of design and colouration than knotted rugs.
 The rugs are hand finished using techniques such as sheering and carving, where the pile is trimmed to define areas of the design.
 Due to the faster weaving process, tufted rugs are a more affordable alternative to knotted rugs.
-Tufted rugs are not made to last a lifetime like knotted rugs, but will last a number of years.
+Tufted rugs are not made to last a lifetime like knotted rugs, but should last a number of years.
+They will also tend to shed more fibres than other rugs and may require more-frequent vacuuming.

 Our flat weave rugs are handwoven on traditional shuttle looms where the yarns are interlaced across the warp and weft (down and across) of the rug.
 Weaving on shuttle looms can create intricate weave structures (instead of a cut pile surface) with detailed patterns as with our handwoven flat weaves rugs.

-Our Wool Linen flat weaves combine fine linen and viscose yarns with New Zealand wool, each individually dyed.
+The Reef Collection combines fine linen and viscose yarns with New Zealand wool each individually dyed.
 The soft tactile nature of the wool contrasts with the semi-sheen surface of the linen viscose, accentuating the pattern.
+The Beach Rug is made from a very different style of yarn.
+This yarn’s texture is fuller and it contains a blend of colours, spun together giving it an organic marled appearance.

 By weaving on horizontal looms the yarns are interlaced through the front and back of the rug, making them reversible and useable on both sides.